Wildlife Photographer Captures Amazing Images Of Churchill Polar Bears in Northern Canada

 What does he think about polar bears' temperament?

 Contrary to popular belief, polar bears are incredibly calm, sociable animals.
-Never at any point did we feel threatened, only honored to share their home with them.
+Never at any point did we feel threatened; we only felt honored to share their home with them.

 He got to know them

-"In such a silent world—snow snuffles out sound—the stillness creates a magical, ethereal feeling to the air."
+"In such a silent world—snow snuffles out sound—the stillness creates a magical, ethereal feeling in the air."

 My first 10 shots were blurry, as I was shaking with pure excitement.
 His stare was incredibly intense; he was looking at me.

 Contrary to popular belief, polar bears are incredibly calm, sociable animals.
-Never at any point did we feel threatened, only honored to share their home with them."
+Never at any point did we feel threatened; we only felt honored to share their home with them.

 "My first 10 shots were blurry, as I was shaking with pure excitement," the photographer says.